 The university as an institution of higher education derives its name from the Latin term universitatem a shortening of universitas magistrorum et scolarium, or a community of masters and scholars.

-However, modern public universities seem to have been diverted from the vocation of being a knowledge-sharing community and thus a source of efficient knowledge-management and learning.
-Instead, they have turned into a credit points- producing industry, funnelling specialised subjects culminating in exam grades of mediocre importance.
+However, modern public universities seem to have been diverted from the vocation of being a knowledge-sharing community and, thus, a source of efficient knowledge-management and learning.
+Instead, they have turned into credit points- producing industry, funnelling specialised subjects culminating in exam grades of mediocre importance.

 Three main factors – mechanisation, globalisation and transformational technological changes – pose dramatically new requirements of skilled labour.
 Yesterday’s competences are often no longer valid today when integrated network-like activities dominate business life.